 The Antarctic Treaty System

 Antarctica is not subject to national sovereignty, but rather to an international treaty system that regulates international relations on the continent and its use by the international community.
-This system’s foundation stone is the 1959 Antarctic Treaty.
-Fifty three countries have now acceded to the Treaty, including Germany in 1979.
+This system’s foundation stone is the 1959 Antarctic Treaty, which Germany joined in 1979.
 The Antarctic Treaty applies to the area south of 60° South Latitude.
 It permits use of Antarctica solely for peaceful purposes and explicitly prohibits any activities of a military nature.
 It guarantees the freedom of scientific research and seeks to promote international cooperation to that end.
 It also prohibits nuclear tests and the disposal of radioactive waste in Antarctica.
 The sovereignty claims asserted by seven Contracting Parties (Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom) to parts of Antarctica are explicitly left open by the Treaty and “frozen” as long as it continues in effect (cf. Article IV of the Antarctic Treaty).
 Germany has not asserted any territorial claims.

 The Protocol on Environmental Protection to the Antarctic Treaty and its five Annexes currently in force were drawn up in 1991 with the aim of comprehensively protecting the Antarctic environment.
 With the passage of the German Implementing Act of 1998 to this Protocol, its provisions came into effect for Germany.